PAT3D: Physics-Augmented Text-to-3D Scene Generation: Experimental Results

 \subsubsection{Robotic Manipulation}

 Our generated scenes can be directly imported into a simulator to validate robotic manipulation policies.
-In \autoref{fig:robot_manipulate}, we present two illustrative examples, a failed grasp and a successful grasp.
+In \autoref{fig:robot_manipulate}, we present two illustrative examples, a failed grasp and a successful grasp, with video sequences provided in the supplementary material.
 Robotic manipulation applications impose unique requirements on scene generation: objects must be consistently positioned and free of interpenetrations.
 Our framework satisfies these requirements, ensuring that the generated scenes are well-suited for reliable policy evaluation.